gocd/www.go.cd/getting-started/part-2.md

   </figure>

 That doesn't look very different.
-But, this allows for some powerful features such as fan-in, fan-out and the Value Stream Map (VSM), which we will learn about in Part 3.
+But, this allows for some powerful features such as fan-in, fan-out and the Value Stream Map (VSM), which we will learn about in [Part 3](/getting-started/part-3.html).
 Click on the label of the "MyFirstPipeline" (the part highlighted in the image above) for a sneak peek at a small Value Stream Map.

-  <p>[TODO: Link to Part 3 above]</p>

 <figure class="screenshot">
     <img src="/images/getting-started/part-2/image07.png">